-The previous state feedback design for the Ćuk converter resulted in a maximum error of 0.24 V of due to the 1 V disturbance in input voltage, which is just within design specifications.
-The steady state error was 0.22 V. Additional gain could reduce this error, though it could never be eliminated, as the Ćuk converter is a type 0 system, which means that there will always be some finite steady-state error to a unit step disturbance or setpoint change, even in a controlled system, no matter how high the gain.
-However, it is desirable to eliminate steady-state error to the unit step entirely if possible.
+The previous state feedback design for the Ćuk converter resulted in 0.24 V of steady-state error to the 1 V disturbance in input voltage, which is just within design specifications.
+Additional gain could reduce this error, though it could never be eliminated, as the Ćuk converter is a type 0 system, which means that there will always be some finite steady-state error to a unit step disturbance or setpoint change, even in a controlled system, no matter how high the gain.
+However, it is desirable to eliminate steady-state error entirely if possible.
 The only way to do this is to have the controller raise the type number.
 Full state feedback does not introduce an integrator into the closed loop, therefore does not change the type number.

-11.1 Adding Integrators
+10.1 Adding Integrators